Ariadne auf Naxos

 Logan Dubner, Harlekin

 Logan Dubner is a baritone from Miami, Florida.
-He attended the Eastman School of Music for his undergraduate degree and is currently studying for his master’s degree in Vocal Performance and Literature at the Eastman School of Music in the studio of Professor Robert Swensen.
-During his undergraduate and master’s degree, he performed as The Lawyer in Anthony Davis’s Lear on the Second Floor, Ein Lakai in Richard Strauss’s Ariadne auf Naxos, and as premier officière/deuxième commissaire in Francis Poulenc’s Dialogues des Carmélites.
-His most recent role was in Chicago Summer Opera’s Hansel und Gretel as Peter.
-He has also performed as a chorus member in Eastman’s productions of Chevalier de Saint-George’s L’amant Anonyme and Daniel Catán’s Florencia en el Amazonas.
-He has worked in masterclasses with Brian Zeger and Sylvia Mcnair and spent two years as a part of the Eastman Chorale.
-He performed as the bass soloist in Bach’s Sie werden aus Saba alle kommen as part of Eastman’s Bach Cantata series.
-This year he was named as one of four winners in the Eastman Concerto Competition.
+He attended the Eastman School of Music for his undergraduate degree and just completed his master’s degree from the Eastman School of music as well in the studio of Robert Swensen.
+During his undergraduate and master’s degree he performed as The Lawyer in Anthony Davis’s Lear on the Second Floor, Ein Lakai in Strauss’s Ariadne auf Naxos, the officer and second commissioner in Poulenc’s Dialogues des Carmélites, and his most recent role is Maestro from Osvaldo Golijov’s Ainadamar.
+He has also performed for Chicago Summer opera last summer as Peter in Humperdinck’s Hansel und Gretel.
+He has worked in masterclasses with Christian Van Horn and Sylvia Mcnair and spent 2 years in the Eastman Chorale.
+He was named one of 4 winners in the Eastman Concerto Competition and participated in a concert of selections from Mahler’s Des Knaben Wunderhorn with a full orchestra under the direction of Anthony Parnther.

 -